China searches for victims, flight recorders after first plane crash in 12 years | Business

 - China

-Rescuers in China scoured heavily forested slopes on Tuesday with hopes fading of finding any survivors from the 132 people aboard a China Eastern Airlines passenger jet that crashed a day earlier in the mountains of southern Guangxi.
-Parts of the Boeing 737-800 jet were strewn across mountain slopes charred by fire after China's first crash involving a commercial jetliner since 2010.
-Burnt remains of identity cards, purses and wallets were also seen, state media reported.
+Rescuers in China scoured heavily forested slopes on Tuesday with hopes fading of finding any survivors from the 132 people aboard a China Eastern Airlines jet that crashed a day earlier in the mountains of southern Guangxi.
+Parts of the Boeing 737-800 were strewn across mountain slopes charred by fire after China's first crash involving a commercial jetliner in 2010.
+Burnt remains of identity cards and wallets were also seen, state media reported.

-Flight MU5735 was en route from the southwestern city of Kunming, capital of Yunnan province, to Guangzhou in Guangdong province bordering Hong Kong, when it suddenly plunged from cruising altitude at about the time when it would normally start to descend ahead of its landing.
-Chinese media carried brief highway video footage from a vehicle's dashcam apparently showing a jet diving to the ground behind trees at an angle of about 35 degrees off vertical.
+Flight MU5735 was en route from Kunming, capital of the southwestern province of Yunnan, to the port city of Guangzhou when it suddenly plunged from cruising altitude at about the time when it would normally start to descend ahead of its landing.
+Chinese media carried brief highway video footage from a vehicle's dashcam showing a jet diving to the ground at an angle of about 35 degrees off vertical.
 Reuters could not immediately verify the footage.

-"The plane fell vertically from the sky," state-run Beijing Youth Daily quoted a local resident as saying.
-"Although I was far away, I could still see that it was a plane.
-The plane did not emit smoke during the fall.
-It fell into the mountains and started a fire."

 ABRUPT DESCENT U.S.-based aviation analyst Robert Mann of R.W.
 Mann & Company said investigators will need the flight data recorders to understand what might have caused the abrupt descent suggested by Automatic Dependent Surveillance-Broadcast (ADS-B) data.
 ADS-B is a technology that allows aircraft to be tracked.